SDN Logo

 What is one of the specific questions they asked you?

-The most commonly asked interview questions at medical schools revolve around ethical dilemmas, personal motivations for pursuing medicine, alignment with the school's mission, dealing with difficult situations or individuals, envisioning one's future practice, and qualities of a good physician.
-Many respondents mentioned being part of an MMI format and subject to a nondisclosure agreement, which restricted them from disclosing specific MMI questions or scenarios.
+The most commonly asked interview questions at medical schools are focused on ethical scenarios, personal motivations for pursuing medicine, alignment with the school's mission, qualities of a good physician, and future career aspirations.
+Many respondents mentioned being interviewed in an MMI (Multiple Mini Interview) format and signing nondisclosure agreements regarding the specific questions asked during the MMI stations.

 What was the most interesting question?